NickBKeenan/ZLFP10Thermostat/README.md

 VCC bus brings together:
 * Vcc from the 485Max
 * Vcc from the DHT22
+* 5Vin from the Arduino
-* 5V from the Arduino
+* 5V from the FCU